• Skip to primary navigation

 How to Make Spicy Vodka Sauce

-Step 2: Saute the pancetta until the fat renders and the meat turns golden brown.
+Step 1: Add pancetta to a cold pan.
+Bring the large saucepan to medium heat.
+Saute the pancetta until the fat renders and the meat turns golden brown.
 Stir often to make sure all sides of the meat are golden brown and crispy.
-You want your pancetta to look like this before you pull it out!
+Using a slotted spoon, remove the pancetta and set it aside.
+We'll save it for later.

 Step 5: Pour in ½ cup of vodka and bring to a simmer.
 Allow the vodka to simmer until it reduces by about half.
 When you drag your wooden spoon across the bottom of the pan you should see it part and then slowly come back together.